Dave-Gilbert/w2eb/README.md

 ## Performance

-A typical article can be downloaded and processed in about 5 minutes, although execution time depends more on the sort of internet connection you have and what article you are downloading.
-The flag '-d' controls the depth of the search.
-Each time a new subsection is found it is searched with a reduced value for depth.
+With default settings an article can often be downloaded and processed in about 5 minutes.
+Execution times can vary from a few seconds to hours depending on the sort of internet connection you have, what article you are downloading, and the extent to which you instruct **w2eb** to probe Wikipedia.
+A recursive breadth first search is used to explore the tree, the depth of this search is limited by the '-d' flag.
+References to web pages outside Wikipedia are verified, but not explored.
+Most references within Wikipedia are treated as footnotes, and only summary information is explored.
+For a reference to be treated as a section it must have a title similar to the current book's title, this behaviour is controlled with the '-S' flag.

 **w2eb** maintains a cache of everything it downloads.
 This is mainly for development since downloading individual files consumes a large amount of time.
-After a book is created the first time, recreating it a second time with different settings is much faster.
-Cache erasure is controled by '-c', '-C', and '-K'.
+Articles which reference the same urls repeatedly also benefit from the cache.
+After a book is created for the first time, recreating it a second time with different settings is much faster.
+Cache erasure is controlled by the '-c', '-C', and '-K' flags.
 Each flag erases successively more of the cache with '-K' erasing everything.

-Converting .svg files into .png files can be very time consuming, especially for books which define a large number of equations.
-For the kindle e-reader, .svg files with transparent background are rendered as black, so by default an .svg image which does not appear to be a math equation is converted to a .png file.
+Converting svg files into png files can be very time consuming, especially for books which define a large number of equations.
+For the kindle e-reader, svg files with transparent background are rendered as black, so by default an svg image which does not appear to be a math equation is converted to a .png file.
 In my tests I did not see any equation files that used transparent backgrounds so by default these are not converted.